 Any other sustainable investment must also do no significant harm to environmental or social objectives.

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, matters, respect for human rights, anti-corruption and anti-bribery matters.
+Principal adverse impacts are the most significant

+negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.